Volodar Murzin

-Volodar Arturovich Murzin (Володар Артурович Мурзин; born 18 July 2006) is a Russian chess grandmaster and current World Rapid Chess Champion.
+Volodar Arturovich Murzin (Володар Артурович Мурзин; born 18 July 2006) is a Russian chess grandmaster and former World Rapid Chess Champion.

 Originally from Nizhny Tagil, Murzin lives in Khimki.

 Murzin won the 2024 World Rapid Chess Championship in Wall Street, New York, with a score of 10/13.

 Career

 2010s

 In 2017, Murzin achieved his first master title becoming a Fide Master at the age of 11.

 Murzin won the U12 title at the European Youth Chess Championship 2018, with a draw against Jakub Chyzy in the final round.

 In 2019, Murzin achieved his second title and became an International Master in chess.
 He achieved this in only 2 years after becoming a Fide Master.

 2020s

 On December 8, 2020, Murzin won the 2020 Russian Championship (Juniors).
 This was his first National Championship title.

 In the Chess World Cup 2021, where he was seeded 151st, he reached the second round shortly before his 15th birthday, losing to 23rd-seeded Vladislav Artemiev by one point in a tiebreaker.
 He later competed in the 2021 Julius Baer Challengers Chess Tour, placing 4th.

 In 2022, Murzin achieved the title of Grandmaster, 3 years after becoming an International Master and 5 years after becoming a Fide Master.

 He participated in the Russian Championship Superfinals 2022.
 Even though he was the lowest rated player in the event, with a rating of 2541, he finished 5th in the event.